alexkazik/yael/README.md

 The conversion is made explicit by calling `new`, `get` and `set`.

+Default is provided because 0 is identical for both byte orders.

+Debug is provided because it can be useful and is expected to not be fast.

 Operations which do not depend on the byte order can be performed on integers: eq, and, or, xor, not.